carpentries-incubator/reproducible-publications-quarto/_episodes/08-biblio-crossref.md

 - "What are the options to display cited and uncited bibliography?"

 objectives:
-- "Inserting citations and listing bibliography in an RMarkdown file"
+- "Inserting citations and listing bibliography in an R Markdown file"
 - "Changing citation styles"
 - "Cross-referencing content "